Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-assemblyme.md

 | 4 | password+17 | 1681 -> "W_enc_cb" | 3 |
 | 5 | password+20 | 1654 -> "KXK,,,xie" | 9 |

-Hence, to pass the first condition, the 4th (from 0 to 3) first characters of our password need to be "d51x".
+Hence, to pass the first condition, the 4 first characters (from 0 to 3) of our password need to be "d51x".
 To pass the second condition, the characters from 4 to 7 need to be "Pox)".
 To pass the third condition, the characters from 8 to 13 need to be "1S0xk".
 And so on...